leukemia-kispi/HiChIP-Analysis/HiChIP.md

 chmod +x ./HiChiP/installDep.sh
 ```

 Use the installDep.sh script from repository to ensure all dependecies are installed in the conda environment.
-In addition to installing GCC make, python and pip in case they are missing, it will include following dependencies:
+In addition to installing GCC make, python and pip, it will include following dependencies:

 - pysam
 - tabulate